on August 31st, 2021 (JST) current information.

 The TV and video system in Germany (PAL) differs from Japan (NTSC), so DVD or other media from Germany cannot be played on ordinary video players in Japan.
 If a DVD displays the same region code as Japan (2), then it can be played on a computer equipped with a DVD player as it is normally compatible with PAL output, but the DVD cannot be played on ordinary DVD players (it is possible if the machine is compatible with PAL).

 Post offices in Germany are privatized establishments called Deutsche Post AG.
 In addition to postal services, many also sell stationery, etc. There are also counters in corners of train stations and shopping centers.
+Small packages are handled by the subsidiary, DHL, but can be shipped from the post office.

 Normal Business Hours